ruby-rdf/rdf-microdata/README.md

 RDF::Microdata is a Microdata reader for Ruby using the [RDF.rb][RDF.rb] library suite.

 ## FEATURES
-RDF::Microdata parses [Microdata][] into statements or triples.
+RDF::Microdata parses [Microdata][] into statements or triples using the rules defined in [Microdata RDF][].

 * Microdata parser.
-* Uses Nokogiri for parsing HTML
+* If available, Uses Nokogiri for parsing HTML/SVG, falls back to REXML otherwise (and for JRuby)

 Install with 'gem install rdf-microdata'

+### Living implementation
+Microdata to RDF transformation is undergoing active development.
+This implementation attempts to be up-to-date as of the time of release, and is being used in developing the [Microdata RDF][] specification

+### Microdata Registry
+The parser uses a build-in version of the [Microdata RDF][] registry.

 ## Usage